spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 ---
 title: "Migrate a VM"
 metaTitle: "Migrate a VM to a Different Node"
-metaDescription: "Learn how to migrate a VM from node to node using Palette."
+metaDescription: "Learn how to migrate a VM to another physical host in the cluster using Palette."
 icon: " "
 hideToC: false
 fullWidth: false